 Paralleling the “Slow Food” movement, “Slow Flowers” are healthy for the environment and for both those who grow and enjoy them.

-Slow flowers are more fragrant, glorious, and long-lasting than conventionally grown or imported flowers.
+Slow flowers are more fragrant and long-lasting than conventionally grown or imported flowers.

 We aim for “zero-waste.”
-So instead of single-use floral foam, plastic, and wire, we use biodegradable and reusable materials like glass vases, jute, silk, and willow.
+So instead of single-use floral foam, plastic, and wire, we use biodegradable or reusable materials like glass vases, jute, silk, and willow armatures.